 Exploring the educational paradigm historically and philosophically, students survey curriculum practices, teacher effectiveness, learner needs of the public schools, and classroom management to understand the challenges of teaching today.
 Emphasis is placed upon cultural diversity and a dynamic society.
+Cultural Plunge plus ten hours of fieldwork are required.
+A certificate of clearance is required prior to engaging in fieldwork.
 Prerequisite for all other education courses.
-Eight hours involved in a Cultural Plunge plus ten (10) hours of fieldwork are required.

-EDU 302 Growth, Development and Learning (3)
+EDU 302 Growth, Development and Learning (3) I

 This course is a study of human growth and development during the first two decades of life.
 Emphasis is placed on how teachers apply theoretical foundations of the learning process, cultural forces affecting behavior, testing, grouping of students, and inclusion.
-Fifteen (15) hours of fieldwork are required.
+Fifteen (15) hours of required fieldwork.
+A certificate of clearance is required prior to engaging in fieldwork.
+Prerequisite for all other education courses.